Lea7991/Lea7991/README.md

-# 👋 Hi, I'm Lea Parker
+# Hi👋 I'm Lea Parker
 ### Frontend Developer

 Over the past year, I’ve been learning to code through **Frontend Simplified** after transitioning from a career in healthcare.
 I started with the fundamentals — **HTML** and **CSS** — but have especially enjoyed building projects with **React** as I’ve grown my skills.